Nnenna Okore: Materials

 Okore tends to feature organic, fibrous, malleable, and ethereal qualities of materials in her works.
 Her works, for instance, capture the visual characteristics of transient, root-like, or dense forms.
 Paper, in particular, offers a range of possibilities to Okore's process.
 By following the non-traditional route, she creates rich, bodily handmade paper textures by pulping and layering together materials including found paper, jute fiber, dye, coffee, and lint.
 She also incorporates the symbolic narrative that newspapers embody.
-Burlap wich Okore uses for its transient and delicate features, is also featured in her fiber art works.
+Burlap which Okore uses for its transient and delicate features, is also featured in her fiber art works.